 Although the service area is not signed from the motorway, it is visible and advertised as a motorway facility by filling station owners Euro Garages.
 The trend of offering fuel and a restaurant next to a motorway junction is very American in nature, and becoming increasingly common in the UK as brands such as McDonald's become more popular and planning laws are relaxed.
 The Ordnance Survey now shows Markham Vale as a full motorway service station.

 The site is also known as 'M1 Commerce Park', but EG Group use the more conventional name 'Markham Vale services'.
 They have also been known to call it 'Duckmanton services'.

-> Electric forecourt developer Gridserve is looking at building a site near Markham Vale.
+Electric forecourt developer GRIDSERVE has been looking at building a site near Markham Vale.

-> In September 2020, local Chesterfield fish and chip restaurant owners Chesters submitted plans to build a restaurant and drive-thru here in a £1 million development for the firm.
-The plans also include 2 electric vehicle charging bays.
-Permission was granted in February 2021.
+As of February 2021, Chesterfield fish and chip restaurant owners Chesters hold planning permission to build a restaurant and drive thru here, in what would be a £1 million development for the firm.
+Their plans also include 2 electric vehicle charging bays.

-> |Tibshelf (7 miles)||Services on the M1||Woodall (6 miles)|
+|Tibshelf (7 miles)||Services on the M1||Woodall (6 miles)|

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.